boonkuaeb/fx-rate-bundle/README.md

 # FxRateBundle

-FxRateBundle is a way for your user FX Rate API into your Symfony application.
+FxRateBundle is a way for connect to FX Rate API into your Symfony application.

 Install the package with: